mcp-open-data-hk/mcp-open-data-hk/README.md

 ## Features

-The server provides the following tools to interact with the data.gov.hk API:
+The server provides the following tools to interact with the DATA.GOV.HK API:

 1. `list_datasets` - Get a list of dataset IDs
 2. `get_dataset_details` - Get detailed information about a specific dataset